-- Am I willing to serve others in a way they want to be served? - Am I a flexible person?
+- · Am I willing to serve others in a way they want to be served? - Am I a flexible person?
 Can I adjust my thinking to time and place?
-When I'm living, working and socializing with the same people day after day, am I willing to compromise? - Am I capable of showing initiative? - Do I have a sense of humor?
-Can I laugh at myself and see the funny side of an uncomfortable situation? - Am I willing to learn about where I am going and from where I come? - Can I cope with being without friends or family nearby? - Can I accept cultural differences?
-Can I adjust my judgments to the people I'm with and the place I'm living? - Can I live and work as a team member?
+When I'm living, working and socializing with the same people day after day, am I willing to compromise? - Am I capable of showing initiative? - · Do I have a sense of humor?
+Can I laugh at myself and see the funny side of an uncomfortable situa- - Am I willing to learn about where I am going and from where I come? - Can I cope with being without friends or family nearby? - · Can I accept cultural differences?
+Can I adjust my judgments to the people I'm with and the place I'm living? - · Can I live and work as a team member?
 Am I willing to take the good and bad of communal life?

-companied by a parent or guardian, or part of an institutional group.
+group.
 Work activities of participants under the age of 18 are restricted, and a signed and notarized Minor Waiver form is required from each parent/guardian.
 Minors below the age of 14 are not allowed on or near worksites in most international locations.